 Le yaourt fournit des nutriments tels que du calcium, des protéines, de la vitamine B, de l'iode, du phosphore, du magnésium et du potassium, qui contribuent tous à la croissance et au développement.
 En tant qu'aliment à forte densité en nutriments, le yaourt contient une quantité importante de nutriments par calorie.

 Des études récentes confirment également que la consommation de yaourts est d'une manière générale liée à un régime alimentaire de meilleure qualité, plus diversifié et plus adéquat sur le plan nutritionnel.
 Par ailleurs, une étude américaine a démontré que les grands consommateurs de yaourts (au moins trois par semaine) étaient moins sujets à une prise de poids à long terme que les consommateurs occasionnels (moins d’un par semaine).
 (Source: Nutr Res.
 Jan 2013; 33(1): 18–26. - Yogurt consumption is associated with better diet quality and metabolic profile in American men and women.
 Huifen Wang, Kara A. Livingston, Caroline S. Fox, James B. Meigs, and Paul F. Jacques)

-To seduce the consumer eveyday, Danone constantly innovates in the product offered, their packaging, their receipes, but also by inventing new ways to consume yogurt.
+To seduce the consumer everyday, Danone constantly innovates in the products offered, their packaging, their recipes, but also by inventing new ways to consume yogurt.